 - Just north of Doo Lough you can visit a Famine Memorial and admire the views down the valley.

-- Croagh Patrick, considered the holiest mountain in Ireland is located just off this section of the Wild Atlantic Way once you enter county Mayo.
+- Croagh Patrick, considered the holiest mountain in Ireland, is located just off this section of the Wild Atlantic Way once you enter county Mayo.
 People regularly make pilgrimages here to climb the 764 meters to the summit.
 It may be better to do this on another day if staying a few nights in Westport as there won’t be enough time on this day to climb the mountain.

 Places to stay in Westport – If you are looking for a great budget-friendly place to stay, then we recommend the Wyatt Hotel.
 Click here for prices and availability.
 But, if you are looking for a bit more luxury to end your Wild Atlantic Way trip, then check into the Westport Plaza Hotel.
-Find latest prices and availability here.
+Find the latest prices and availability here.

-There is no better road trip to undertake than one that follows part of the Wild Atlantic Way.
+There is a no better road trip to undertake than one that follows part of the Wild Atlantic Way.
 Ireland is a beautiful country with so many different landscapes and this amazing driving route is one of the best ways to see the changing scenery.

 This itinerary for discovering some of the best parts of the Wild Atlantic Way in 5 days will allow you to immerse yourself in the country, discover history around every corner and allow you to enjoy the culture along the way.
 While you won’t see it all, you will certainly come away with memories to fill your heart and no doubt, Ireland will have taken hold of a part of your heart forever after this trip.